selwynpolit/d9book/index.md

 ---
 layout: default
 title: Home
+permalink: /
 nav_order: 1
-description: "Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
-permalink: /
+last_modified_date: '2023-04-12'
 ---

 ## Drupal at your fingertips
 ### Drupal 9 & 10 developer's quick code reference
-#### by Selwyn Polit
+by Selwyn Polit
+{: .text-delta}

 This book is a quick reference for developers creating Drupal sites.
 While working on such sites during my career, I have gathered a large collection of notes and code which I use for my reference.
 I hope it will be useful for you, too.

 During my hunting through examples on [Drupal.org](https://www.drupal.org/), [Stack Overflow](https://stackoverflow.com/questions/tagged/drupal) and many other places, I often wished there was a succinct set of current annotated code samples explaining how to do things the [Drupal way](https://events.drupal.org/neworleans2016/sessions/drupal-way-philosophy).
 Of course, there is the excellent [examples module](https://www.drupal.org/project/examples), which is very handy.
 But this book is designed to otherwise fill that gap.
 Please forgive the `todo` items, but I've found that if I want to get it perfect, it won't ever get published.

 You are invited to contribute (in the open source way) by making edits and pull requests at [this link on Github](https://github.com/selwynpolit/d9book/tree/gh-pages/book).
 There is a very simple online editor which automatically forks the repo and lets you type your changes directly in your browser in [markdown format](https://github.github.com/gfm/).
 Try it by editing a chapter of interest to you.
-And while you are here, [see who else contributed to the masterpiece ;-))](book/attribution.html)
+And while you are here, [see who else contributed to the masterpiece 😉](attribution)

 ![visitors](https://page-views.glitch.me/badge?page_id=selwynpolit.d9book-gh-pages-index)